 For fourteen years now, I’ve gone to battle with my mind.
 I am Creative–part-civilian, part-writer–but all soldier, fighting for my freedom, my dreams, my self-fulfillment, and most importantly my Work.
 But for all these battles, I’ve only just realized I was even fighting at all.
-Through all the wounds made into scars, through all the shocks made into conditions and projections, I always blamed the world and its inhabitants for my faults, losses, and mistakes.
-And thank god I’ve seen it too.
+Through all the wounds made into scars, through all the shocks made into conditions and projections, I’ve always blamed the world and its inhabitants for my faults, losses, and mistakes.
+Thank god I’ve seen the error of my ways.

-Other days are different.
-These days are worse, and the perfectionist’s side of my mind flinches at even mentioning them.
-On the worst days, I don’t even make it to my desk, and it’s nothing more than a fog of indifference that ruins me.
+Other days are worse.
+The perfectionist’s side of my mind flinches at even mentioning them.
+On these days, I don’t even make it to my desk, and it’s nothing more than a fog of indifference that ruins me.
 These are days that follow me to the next day, and can lead to other days where I will abandon my post.
 On other days, I do make it there, but I am hurt, worried, scared, depressed, and angry.
 I breathe and feel the rough pinch of a war wound, ancient or brand-new.
-I only stare at my words, my attention still out in the trenches, dodging bullets still or still running for my life.
+I only stare at my words, my attention still out in the trenches, dodging bullets and running for my life.
 Sometimes it takes me too long to warm up and I become distracted; then when I finally feel something happening–the medicine of that true and passionate work coming from my fingertips–the buzzer goes off, and I have to prepare myself for battle again.
 These bad days end up with my spirit not exalted but wounded or just reminded of its being wounded.
 I put on my armor, plunk on my helmet, grab my gun, and run out into battle confused, scared, and too much indifferent to the guns and the bombs and this soldier’s life.

 Knowledge that you’re even in a battle to fight for your life is essential to surviving.
 Steven Pressfield’s War of Art is a great place to start.
 Check out my review of his book here.